teddylevent/Creating-a-Playbook/README.md

-# Creating a Playbook Part 1
+# Creating a Playbook with SOAR

 ## Objective